-4 INSULIN ADMINISTRATION WIT H MEALS
+4 INSULIN ADMINISTRATION WIT Ή MEALS

-Check if applies if not, go to section 5 (Check which applies) Insulin to be administered by a suitably trained adult, using a pen needle that complies with national and local sharps policy Supervision is required during insulin administration This young person is independent, and can self-administer the insulin This CYP is on an insulin pump (see further information below and section 8.2 page 8) The child or young person requires variable amounts of quick acting Insulin, depending on how much the (Check which applies) ey eat.
+IVIEALS Check if applies if not, go to section 5 (Check which applies) Insulin to be administered by a suitably trained adult, using a pen needle that complies with national and local sharps policy Supervision is required during insulin administration [ This young person is independent, and can self-administer the insulin This CYP is on an insulin pump (see further information below and section 8.2 page 8) The child or young person requires variable amounts of quick acting Insulin, depending on how much they (Check which applies) y eat.
 They have a specific Insulin to carbohydrate (CHO) ratio (I:C) They are on set doses of insulin This procedure should be carried out:

-Th
+In class, or if preferred in a clean private area with hand washing facilities

-- In class, or if preferred in a clean private area with hand washing facilities - Should always use their own injection device; or sets. - All used needles should be disposed of in accordance with the school/ early years setting's local policy
+Should always use their own injection device; or sets.